telerik/kendo-ui-core/docs/web/scheduler/resources.md

 ---
 title: Resources
-page_title: Resources and the Kendo UI Scheduler widget
+page_title: Resources | Kendo UI Scheduler Widget
-description: How to use resources with Kendo UI Scheduler.
+description: "Learn how to use resources with the Kendo UI Scheduler widget."
+slug: resources_kendoui_scheduler_widget
+position: 2
 ---

-# Scheduler Resources
+# Resources

-Kendo UI Scheduler supports assigning scheduler events to a set of predefined resources.
-The scheduler widget supports more than one kind of resource.
-Multiple instances of the same resource type can be assigned to a scheduler event.

-The scheduler widget allows the user to assign resources via the scheduler event edit form.
+[Kendo UI Scheduler](http://demos.telerik.com/kendo-ui/scheduler/index) allows you to assign Scheduler events to a set of predefined resources.
+The widget supports multiple resources.
+Multiple instances of the same resource type can be assigned to a single Scheduler event.
+The Scheduler provides you with the option to assign resources via the Scheduler event edit form.

-## Single instance resource
+## Instance Resources

+### Single Instance Resources

-A single instance resource is a resource of which only one instance can be assigned to a scheduler event.
-A typical example is a scheduler displaying a list of meetings (scheduler events) which are held in two rooms (resources).
-Since a meeting can be held in one room it can be considered as a "single" resource.
+A single instance resource is a resource of which only one instance can be assigned to a Scheduler event.
+A typical example is a Scheduler displaying a list of meetings (Scheduler events), which are held in two rooms (resources).
+Since a meeting can be held in one room it can be considered a single resource.

-### Example - single single resources
+The example below demonstrates how to use a single instance resource.

+###### Example

     <div id="scheduler"></div>
     <script>